jondot/hygen/docs/express.md

+---
-# Express
+title: Express
+doc: 3
+section: 2
+category: "tech"
+type: "doc"
+---

-[Express.js](https://expressjs.com/) is the most popular web framework for Node.js
+[Express.js](https://expressjs.com/) is arguably the most popular web framework for Node.js

 A typical app structure for express celebrates the notion of `routes` and `handlers`, while views and data are left for interpretation (probably because the rise of microservices and client-side apps).

 So an app structure may look like this: